 Becoming an EITI memberBefore a country can become an EITI member, it must apply for a candidacy.
 Several steps are necessary in order to obtain candidate status, two of which are the appointment of a senior government person as an EITI Special Representative and the creation of a work plan.
-Once the International EITI Board appoints a country as a candidate, it has one year to publish its first EITI report,which must provide information for the general public about payments and financial flows within that country’s natural resources sector.
+Once the International EITI Board appoints a country as a candidate, it has 18 months to publish its first EITI report,which must provide information for the general public about payments and financial flows within that country’s natural resources sector.
 The report deals with topics ranging from the extraction of natural resources to the benefits such resources bring to the general public.
-In addition, the country has two years to meet eight requirements of the EITI standard that relate to the entire value chain of the oil, gas and mining industries.An independent body then examines the EITI candidate’s achievements (validation).
-If the country has fulfilled the EITI requirements for the transparent handling of natural resources, it is considered to be EITI-compliant and becomes a full member.
+In addition, the country should meet the requirements of the EITI standard that relate to the entire value chain of the oil, gas and mining industries.An independent body then examines the EITI candidate’s achievements (validation).
+If the country has fulfilled the EITI requirements for the transparent handling of natural resources, it is considered to be EITI-compliant.
 From this point on, that country must publish an annual EITI report.
 The new member is also revalidated every three years.
 Member status can be withdrawn if the standard is disregarded at any time.

 Multi-Stakeholder Group (MSG)During its candidacy, each country establishes a national MSG.
 Each stakeholder group (private sector, government, civil society) selects its own representatives.
 In Germany, each group appoints five representatives and acting representatives, plus a coordinator.
 Due to the federal structure in Germany, the government representatives also include individual federal state representatives.
 Each of the three groups has equal voting rights.Decisions are made by consensus or by a qualified majority where no stakeholder group can be outvoted.
 The MSG oversees the implementation of the EITI in Germany and is responsible for developing the national EITI process.
 It also adapts the national conditions of the natural resources sector to the international standard: e.g. in an oil-rich country, the focus can be placed on that natural resource, while in another country, the transportation of raw materials may be of special economic importance.The federal structure in Germany, however, is especially significant for the shaping of the EITI process.
 The MSG is also responsible for the annual EITI report together with the national EITI secretariat.
 The MSG meets three to four times a year in regular meetings to negotiate the implementation of the EITI.
 Should complex issues arise, external experts may also be invited and working groups used to help with the decision-making process.